tomascayuelas/tomascayuelas/README.md

 ### Hi there 👋

-I'm currently working at Olx Autos
+I'm currently working at Olx Autos as a Sofware Backend Developer

-Learning:
- - Scala
+I mainly coding in Kotlin and Scala, but I try to always have these other languages ready:
- - PHP
+ - Php
  - Rust
+ - Python
- - Javascript/Typescript
+ - Bash
- - C#
+ - Typescript/Javacript

+to do....do ..tooo..doo..tooooo....dooooo.tooo.doooo